Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

 for quantum algorithms research and development.

 The recent release of the :mod:`~qiskit.primitives` introduced a new paradigm for interacting with backends.
-Now, instead of preparing a circuit to execute with a ``backend.run()`` type of method, the algorithms can leverage the :class:`~Sampler` and :class:`~Estimator` primitives, send parametrized circuits and observables, and directly receive quasi-probability distributions or expectation values (respectively).
+Now, instead of preparing a circuit to execute with a ``backend.run()`` type of method, the algorithms can leverage the :class:`.Sampler` and :class:`.Estimator` primitives, send parametrized circuits and observables, and directly receive quasi-probability distributions or expectation values (respectively).
 This workflow simplifies considerably the pre-processing and post-processing steps that previously relied on opflow; encouraging us to move away from opflow, and find new paths of developing algorithms based on the :mod:`~qiskit.primitives` interface and the :mod:`~qiskit.quantum_info` module.